urbanairship/connect-java-library/README.md

 ---------------------

 Begin by creating a StreamQueryDescriptor instance.
-This will contain the app credentials, any request filters, a starting offset, offset update preference, and any subset options.
+This will contain the app credentials, any request filters, a starting offset, offset update preference, endpoint URL, and any subset options.

 If offset updates are enabled, then regardless of other filters provided the stream may contain events with type OFFSET_UPDATE.
 These don't correspond to any activity in Urban Airship's systems and requests for the same stream